Brodinlab/Gender-affirming-Testosterone-treatment/README.md

 For the R-scripts, please specify your working directory where the data-folder is located before loading in the data file.

-Please note that for some of the figures to be correctly reproduced, first run the jupyter script ending in \\_ preparation and then the R-file.
+Please note that for some of the figures to be correctly reproduced, first run the jupyter script ending in \_preparation.ipynb and then the R-file.

 For any questions regarding data analyses, please contact *petter.brodin@ki.se*